Enough Said: Plot

 Eva, a massage therapist and the divorced mother of a teenage girl, attends a party in Pacific Palisades with her friends, married couple Will and Sarah.
 There she meets a poet, Marianne, and Will introduces Eva to one of his friends, Albert.
 After the party, Albert asks Will for Eva's number and, although hesitant since she is not physically attracted to him, Eva agrees to go on a date with Albert, which goes well.
 Marianne contacts Eva for a massage, and after taking an immediate liking to one another they become friends.

 Eva finds herself growing fonder of Albert and they have lunch with his teenage daughter, Tess, who, like Eva's daughter Ellen, is graduating from high school and moving away to attend college.
 A few days later, Eva goes to her massage appointment with Marianne and realizes that Albert is Marianne's ex-husband after Marianne tells a story about how he manages to pick out onions when scooping salsa — the same story Albert had told Eva, but about guacamole.
 Tess then arrives at the house and Eva's suspicions are confirmed.
 Marianne tries to introduce Eva to Tess, but Eva hides behind a tree to avoid the meeting.
-Eva continues seeing Albert, keeping her friendship with Marianne a secret; likewise, she does not tell Marianne that she is seeing him.
+Eva continues seeing Albert, keeping her friendship with Marianne a secret; likewise, she does not tell Marianne that she is seeing Albert.

-Eva encourages Marianne to voice her complaints about Albert so she can identify potential problems in her relationship with him.
+Eva encourages Marianne to voice her complaints about Albert so she can identify potential problems in her own relationship with him.
 At the encouragement of Eva, Sarah and Will invite her and Albert to a dinner party, which ends badly after Eva nitpicks over Albert's faults, which upsets him.
 At another appointment with Marianne, Eva is exposed when Albert arrives to drop Tess off.
 He is angry that Eva kept her friendship with Marianne a secret, and breaks up with her.

 Eva and her ex-husband take Ellen to the airport for her flight to college.
 A few months later, on Thanksgiving Day, Eva drives by Albert's home and stops in front of the house on her way to pick up Ellen from the airport.
-He sees her and she awkwardly waves.
-He eventually comes outside, to Eva's surprise, and sits with her on the porch while they begin to renew their relationship.
+Albert sees her and she awkwardly waves.
+He eventually comes outside, to Eva's surprise, and sits with her on the porch.
+Their conversation is reminiscent of their interactions when they started dating.